 Hunting: Hunting and permit allocation recommendations will be made in accordance with the Utah Bighorn Sheep Statewide Management Plan.
-A bighorn hunt will be proposed on this unit when there is a harvestable and sustainable age class of rams.
+A bighorn hunt will continue to be proposed on this unit.
+When sub-unit populations reach a population level that they can stand on their own, they will be proposed to be managed separately.
 Ewe hunts may be utilized as a tool for maintaining population objective.